• Blog

 3. Make videos interactive

 If you want to engage your learners in a more meaningful and dynamic way, you need to make your videos interactive.
 Start by adding pop-up questions (multiple choice, fill-in-the-blank, etc.) throughout your videos.
-If custom interactivity sounds like a heavy lift, fear not: with tools like PlayPosit by WeVideo you can add interactive elements on top of any video on the internet—not just one that you make yourself.
+If custom interactivity sounds like a heavy lift, fear not: with WeVideo, you can add interactive elements on top of any video on the internet—not just one that you make yourself.

 4. Add a digital poll to live-action learning